-Year Ended Dec ember 31, Period Ended Decemb er 31, 2022 2021 (Dollars in thousands) Statements of operations: Current income tax expense/(benefit) \$ 259 \$ Deferred income tax expense/(benefit) (109,237) (56) Total income tax expense/(benefit) included in statement of operations \$ (108,978) \$ (56)
+Year End Year Ended December 31, ded December 31, 2023 2022 (Dollars in thousands) Statements of operations: Current income tax expense/(benefit) \$ 656 \$ 259 Deferred income tax expense/(benefit) 35,355 (109,237) Total income tax expense/(benefit) included in statement of operations \$ 36,011 \$ (108,978)

-Income tax expense in the statements of operations is equal to the applicable statutory federal income tax rate of 21% for the year ended December 31, 2022 and 2021.
+For the years ended December 31, 2023 and 2022, income tax expense in the statements of operations was incurred at the applicable statutory federal income tax rates of 21%.

 Deferred income tax assets or liabilities are established for temporary differences between the financial reporting amounts and tax bases of assets and liabilities that will result in deductible or taxable amounts, respectively, in future years.
-The tax effects of temporary differences that give rise to the deferred tax assets and liabilities at December 31, 2022 and 2021, are as follows:
+The tax effects of temporary differences that give rise to the deferred tax assets and liabilities at December 31, 2023 and 2022, are as follows:

 December 31,

-2022 2021
+2023 2022

-(Dollars in thousand s)
+(Dollars in thousa

 Deferred income tax assets:

-Policy benefit reserves \$ 19,543 \$ 55,666
+Policy benefit reserves \$ 16,920 \$ 19,543

 Net unrealized losses on available for sale fixed maturity securities 398

-Funds withheld reinsurance adjustments 84,854
+Funds withheld reinsurance adjustments 61,779 84,854

-Net operating loss carryforwards 4,894 4,983
+Net operating loss carryforwards 2,269 4,894

-Other 103 54
+Other 151 103

-Gross deferred tax assets 109,792 60,703
+Gross deferred tax assets 81,119 109,792

 Deferred income tax liabilities:

+Net unrealized gains on available for sale fixed maturity securities (189)

+Derivative instruments (7,005)

-Investment income items (79)
+Investment income items (176) (79)

-Funds withheld reinsurance adjustments (50,360)

-Other (22) (10,287)
+Other (22)

-Gross deferred tax liabilities (101) (60,647)
+Gross deferred tax liabilities (7,370) (101)

-Net deferred income tax asset \$ 109,691 \$ 56
+Net deferred income tax asset \$ 73,749 \$ 109,691

 Realization of our deferred income tax assets is more likely than not based on expectations as to our future taxable income and considering all other available evidence, both positive and negative.
-Therefore, no valuation allowance against deferred income tax assets has been established as of December 31, 2022 and 2021.
+Therefore, no valuation allowance against deferred income tax assets has been established as of December 31, 2023 and 2022.

-There were no material income tax contingencies requiring recognition in our financial statements as of December 31, 2022.
+There were no material income tax contingencies requiring recognition in our financial statements as of December 31, 2023.
 Our tax returns are subject to audit by various federal, state and local tax authorities.
 The Company's income tax returns are subject to examination by the IRS and state tax authorities, generally for three years after they are due or filed, whichever is later.

-At December 31, 2022 and 2021, the Company has \$23.3 million and \$23.7 million, respectively, of net operating loss carryforwards for federal income tax purposes.
+At December 31, 2023 and 2022, the Company has \$10.8 million and \$23.7 million, respectively, of federal net operating loss carryforwards for federal income tax purposes.
+The federal net operating losses are carried forward indefinitely.
+Additionally, at December 21, 2023 and 2022, we had \$0.7 million and \$0, respectively, of capital loss carryforwards for federal income tax purposes that can be carried forward for five years.